brdsdsu/brdsdsu.github.io/README.md

 2. Install Ruby `sudo apt install ruby-dev`
 3. Install bundler `gem install bundler`
 4. Install dependenceis `bundler install`
-3. Serve the site and watch for markup/sass changes `bundle exec jekyll serve`
+3. Serve the site and watch for markup/sass changes `bundle exec jekyll serve --incremental --livereload`
 4. View your website at http://127.0.0.1:4000/
 5. Commit any changes and push everything to the master branch of your GitHub user repository.
 GitHub Pages will then rebuild and serve your website.